okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-run-samples/main/ios/runsdkapp.md

 ### Work with the use cases

 After you run the sample app, you can build your own integration using the sample app.
 Explore available use cases for the SDK.
-See the [Sign-in flow with password](/docs/guides/oie-embedded-sdk-use-case-basic-sign-in/ios/main/).
+See the [Sign-in flow: password-only](/docs/guides/oie-embedded-sdk-use-case-basic-sign-in/ios/main/).